garrekstemo/pistachio/ReadMe.md

 Unit tests have been implemented to ensure the reproducibility of the code.
 Unit tests and integration tests are still in active development with the goal of creating a program that stands up to scientific rigor and reproducibility with a test-driven approach that is lacking in the scientific programming community.

+Pistachio uses the new type hinting features introduced in Python 3.9, which helps greatly with writing clean, reproducible code.
+Type hinting also aids readability when distributing sometimes complex code among the scientific community.

 ## Transfer Matrix Method